davidgiga1993/mixing-station-docs/docs/layer-idcas.md

 By changing the IDCA fader, all assigned channel levels will be adjusted according to the stored ratios.

 The red line behind the fader knob of an IDCA shows the minimum/maximum levels of the assigned channels.

+## How to remove
+To remove an IDCA, long press it in the ordering row at the bottom of the `Layer Setup` view and select the `Delete` option.